Mostofa-Abedin/FullStack-Mock/PartBSubmission/Readme.md

 - **Database:**
 - **Others:**

+@Trenton- to update dataflow and app architecture diagrams and add @Perri to add wireframe showing final changes

+@Perri to add final wireframes

 ## Setup Instructions

 ### Environment variables

 In order to run the application, two `.env` files are required in the `frontend` and `backend` directories.
 Starting with the `backend` directory, an `.env` file is required with two enviroment variables: `MONGO_URI=string` and `PORT=PORTNUMBER`. `MONGO_URI` must be a [connection string](https://www.mongodb.com/resources/products/fundamentals/mongodb-connection-string) which will then connect the backend to a MongoDB cluster. `Port` must be a choice of port to run the backend/server on.

 For the `frontend` directory, an `.env` file is required with a single environment variable `VITE_API_URL=http://localhost:PORTNUMBER`.
 The choice of port number is open to the user, but must match the choice of port number chosen in the backend directory.
 The port number that the frontend/React application runs on is configured in `frontend/vite.config.js`

 ### Frontend

 To run the frontend of the application, follow these steps:

 1. Navigate to the `frontend` directory: `$ cd frontend`